hadley/stats337/README.md

 ### Annotated bibliography.

 Your final project will be an annotated bibliography containing at least 20 papers or blog posts related to data science that we did not cover in this course.
+You annoted bibliography should be organised around a theme, which you should introduce at the beginning with 2-3 paragraphs.

 More details closer to the time.

 (See [citation tracing](http://www.raulpacheco.org/2018/02/forward-citation-tracing-and-backwards-citation-tracing-in-literature-reviews/))